pinellolab/STREAM/README.md

 Input file format
 -----------------
+#### **Transcriptomic data**

-For **transcriptomic data**, the main and required input file is a tab-separated gene expression matrix (raw counts or normalized values) in tsv file format.
+The main and required input file is a tab-separated gene expression matrix (raw counts or normalized values) in tsv file format.
 Each row represents a unique gene and each column is one cell.

 For example, in python